predragnikolic/sublime-git-diff-view/README.md

 ```json
     { "keys": ["ctrl+shift+g"], "command": "git_diff_toggle_view"}
 ```

+The git view won't open if there are no git changes.

 Type of modification will be shown in the git status.
 Here is a list of the types: